Editor’s note: This interview of James Shore was recorded for Coding Over Cocktails - a podcast by Toro Cloud.

 James Shore, inaugural recipient of the Agile Alliance’s Gordon Pask Award for Contributions to Agile Practice and author of The Art of Agile Development, describes Agile as "more of a philosophy or a way of thinking about software development, rather than a process" - which a lot of organisations still fail to grasp.

 "I think even today, nearly 20 years after the Agile Manifesto was written, there are a lot of companies who just don't get it.
 They don't get that core idea of adaptability rather than predictability and people orientation over process orientation," Shore says during an episode of the ‘Coding Over Cocktails’ podcast.

 In an excerpt from the second edition of his book The Art of Agile Development, Shore further explains that reaping the benefits of Agile requires investing in its philosophy.
-"Not just spending money, but making real, meaningful changes to organizational structures, systems, and behaviors," he writes.
+"Not just spending money, but making real, meaningful changes to organisational structures, systems, and behaviours," he writes.

 Shore warns that making these changes won’t be easy.

 "It's a culture change and it's so much easier as somebody in a large company, who's been tasked to bring in agile, it's so much easier to hire somebody who says they're going to do it and they're going to make it easy."

 Choosing to become Agile requires a change of behaviours and habits, and the people involved with the organisation, such as the team members, managers and stakeholders, will need time to process and learn all of these.

 So, when the organisation begins the process of learning Agile, understand that your teams might slow down.
 "So, make sure to account for the fact that your productivity is going to dip where you're going to learn, and it's going to cause some chaos and you should manage that chaos well, especially in a large organisation," James Shore explains.

 The main resources of an Agile organisation are the teams.
 In The Art of Agile Development, James Shore provides the following qualities that make up an Agile team: